Why is My Heart Beating Fast for No Reason?

 Palpitations feel like your heart is missing beats, racing or pounding.
 You can feel the sensation in your throat, chest and neck.

 It is very common and can happen anytime while you are resting or doing any activity.
-Maybe these are astonishing, but they are not harmful or serious.
+Heart palpitations are often harmless, but in some cases they may be a sign of an underlying heart rhythm disorder or medical condition that requires evaluation.

 However, these may sometimes relate to abnormal heart rhythms that require medical attention.